MartinChovanec/ghc/README.md

 `index.css` is compiled from `src/scss/index.scss` by [Sass](http://sass-lang.com/).

-You don't know _Scss_ syntax or don't want to use it?
-Just use plain CSS in `src/scss/_custom-css.scss`.

 ## HTML (Nunjucks templates)

 HTML is generated from [Nunjucks](https://mozilla.github.io/nunjucks/) templates in `src/templates`.

-You don't need to leverage the power of templates.
-You can just create plain HTML files with `*.njk` extension.

 If you don't want a template to be turned into HTML file start it with `_`.
 Typically these are templates used for _include_ or _extend_.

 [Documentation for Nunjucks](https://mozilla.github.io/nunjucks/templating.html).

-If you need some data to be available in all templates, use `templates/data.json` for that.

 ## Static files (JavaScript, images, …)